-In June 2017, the Company signed a consulting agreement with Mr. J. Addison pursuant to which he receives \$25,000 per quarter to perform various services requested by the Executive Team.
-At that time, the Board of Directors revoked the authorization, made in April 2015, to pay him \$25,000 per quarter for his role as Chairman of Primerica Distribution.
+In June 2017, the Company signed a consulting agreement with Mr. J. Addison pursuant to which he receives \$25,000 per quarter to perform various services requested by our Chief Executive Officer.

 The Company has employed Kyle Addison and Tyler Addison (both sons of Mr. J. Addison) since October 2009 and December 2014, respectively, each in non-executive positions.
-During 2023, Messrs.
-T. Addison and K. Addison earned total compensation of approximately \$171,000 and \$155,000, respectively.
+During 2024, Messrs.
+T. Addison and K. Addison earned total compensation of approximately \$187,000 and \$163,000, respectively.
 The compensation of each of Messrs.
 K. Addison and T. Addison is consistent with that of other employees with equivalent qualifications and responsibilities and holding similar positions.
-Mr. J. Addison did not participate in any decision regarding the hiring or compensation of either of his sons
+Mr. J. Addison did not participate in any decision regarding the hiring or compensation of either of his sons.